TheAlphaAnalyst/Resturant-orders-analysis/README.md

 # Resturant-orders-analysis
 An analysis of the orders made in a resturant within a short period of time, giving an insight on what dishes the resturant should make more are their orders are more than others

+OBJECTIVES
+View the dataset, compare the orders table and give insights on the dishes that are to be focused on